 Saint Germain Cocktail

 Meet my new favorite summer drink, a Saint Germain cocktail.
-A blend of St. Germain, (pronounced san-jer-man), white wine and club soda, think wine spritzer, but better.
-Light, effervescent and refreshing, this is a cocktail I have been sipping on all summer long.
-And the best part about this time of year, you can bend the rules a bit during the week, see a friend and splurge on a cocktail (or two) and soak up all those revitalizing summer vibes around you.
+A blend of St. Germain, (pronounced san-jer-man), white wine, and club soda, think wine spritzer, but better.
+Light, effervescent, and refreshing, this is a cocktail I have been sipping on all summer long.
+And the best part about this time of year, you can bend the rules a bit during the week, see a friend splurge on a cocktail (or two), and soak up all those revitalizing summer vibes around you.

 Saint Germain cocktail